maxtuzz/iAM/README.md

 * Easy SSH list search.
 * Session initiation through ‘iam SSH_ID’ or 'iam SSH_NAME'.
 * Share external session lists between team members.
 * High flexibility in how sessions lists are formatted.
+* Customizable table output

 #### Soon to come ...
 * Add default user (at the moment you can specify this in config.json).
 * 'Remove' commands for groups and specific sessions in list.
 * 'Format' command to relieve identification inconsistencies in manually generated session lists.

+## Table formats
+Supported table formats are:

+* “plain”
+* “simple”
+* “grid”
+* “fancy_grid”
+* “pipe”
+* “orgtbl”
+* “rst”
+* “mediawiki”
+* “html”
+* “latex”
+* “latex_booktabs”

 ## Simple Use-Case

 I am given a task to do a simple application upgrade of ‘graduate search’ app on astwebrttst01.its.auckland.ac.nz.
-I have never utilized this server before, as such I will have to add it to my SSH list.
+I have never utilized this server before, as such I will have to add it to my host list.
 ```
 $ iam -a astwebrttst01.its.auckland.ac.nz asttest1 AST
 ```